microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/Patient?_address-city='XXXXXXX'&_revinclude=MedicationRequest:patient:medication.code=1234567
 ```

+**Note:** Because of the potential for "open-ended" searches with `_include` and `_revinclude`, the number of returned results with these search parameters is limited to 100 items on the FHIR service.

 1. Using the FHIR Search collection in Postman, search for `PractitionerRole` including the `Practitioner` Resource in the result to reduce calls to the server.
 Discover all `PractitionerRoles` for an Organization using reverse include.
 For more examples of include and reverse include search, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.